-- ☐ Cash contributions of \$100 or more - ☐ Contributions over \$25 without the required supporting documentation - ☐ Contributions from corporations - ☐ Contributions from lobbyists, if registered to lobby the office the candidate is seeking election to - ☐ Contributions from foreign nationals (without lawful permanent residence) - Contributions in exchange for official action - Earmarked contributions - □ Appointed members of boards and commissions may not solicit contributions over \$250 from persons who are parties to, or participants in, proceedings pending before them
+- ☐ Cash contributions of \$100 or more - ☐ Contributions over \$25 without the required supporting documentation - NEW!
+Contributions from corporations, limited liability companies, or limited liability partnerships - ☐ Contributions from lobbyists, if registered to lobby the office the candidate is seeking election to - ☐ Contributions from foreign nationals (without lawful permanent residence) - Contributions in exchange for official action - Earmarked contributions - Appointed members of boards and commissions may not solicit contributions over \$250 from persons who are parties to, or participants in, proceedings pending before them

 S.F.
-C&GC Code §§ 1.114(b), 1.114(c) and 1.114(d); Cal.
+C&GC Code §§ 1.114(b), 1.114(c) and 1.114(d); SFEC Reg § 1.114-1; Cal.
 Gov't Code § 84308.

 - Fundraising

 - Prohibited Contributions

 - Loans and Accrued Expenses

 - Use of Campaign Funds

 - Coordination of Expenditures

-- Campaign

-Advertisement and
+- Campaign Advertisement and Disclaimers

-Disclaimers

 - Prohibited Activities